Skip to main content

 Temporary structures that do not need a building consent

-Some temporary structures that are no more than 100 square meters and will be in place no longer than 30 days can be erected without a building consent, including:
+Some temporary structures that are less than 100 square metres and in place less than 30 days can be erected without a building consent, including:

 • marquees or tents